otrv4/otrv4/architecture-decisions/010-modes.md

 makes a decision on how to transition from every state.
 This increases the complexity of the specification and implementation.

 Furthermore, "OTRv4-standalone" mode will only support version 4 of OTR.
-The User Profile, therefore will only allow the 1-byte version string "4".
-It will also not allow the Transitional Signature parameter on the same profile.
+The Client Profile, therefore will only allow the 1-byte version string "4".
+It will also not allow the Transitional Signature parameter on the same Client Profile.

-In addition to only supporting the version 4 of OTR (and imposing the same restrictions to the User Profile as the "OTRv4-standalone" mode), the "OTRv4 interactive-only" mode will only support the interactive DAKE.
+In addition to only supporting the version 4 of OTR (and imposing the same restrictions to the Client Profile as the "OTRv4-standalone" mode), the "OTRv4 interactive-only" mode will only support the interactive DAKE.
 This mode will not handle or generate any Prekey Profile or prekey messages, nor implement a Prekey Sever, not retrieve prekey ensembles.